paladin-t/b8/docs/manual.md

 ### Disk library

 All disks are stored in a library directory on hard disk, each disk has its own sub directory for all code and data.
-The default root path of library is "C:/Users/YourName/Documents/BASIC8/" on Windows; "/Users/YourName/Documents/BASIC8/" on MacOS.
+The default root path of library is:

+* "C:/Users/YourName/Documents/BASIC8/" on Windows
+* "/Users/YourName/Documents/BASIC8/" on MacOS

 ### Configuration